Worcester's Big Parade Sculpture Trail 2021

 A Free Public Sculpture Trail For All The Family Bringing Communities Together and Supporting the Arts

-Worcester's Big Parade is a sculpture discovery trail coming to Worcester city centre from Monday, 12th July to Sunday, 5th September.
+Worcester's Big Parade is a sculpture discovery trail in Worcester city centre from Monday, 12th July to Sunday, 5th September.
 For eight weeks in the summer of 2021, Worcester will be brought to life by a perfect parade of beautifully decorated elephant sculptures.
 Elephants, both big and small, will form a stunning, free art trail through the city’s streets and open spaces, bringing together the community for one unforgettable event.
 This public art event is brought to you by St Richard's Hospice, in partnership with Wild in Art.

 Look out for Lynne's sculpture as you follow the trail threading through Worcester's city centre.